lonegunmanb/agentfarm/README.md

 **Registration**: After agent comrades connect, they must first declare their service to the collective through registration messages.
 The Central Committee maintains a real-time roster from role names to their network connections, ensuring accountability.

+**Agent Reconnection & Recovery**: When an agent comrade reconnects after disconnection, the Central Committee must check if the sacred barrel of gun belongs to this returning comrade.
+If so, the Central Committee immediately sends an ACTIVATE message to resume the revolutionary workflow, preventing system-wide blocking caused by offline agents.

 **Barrel of Gun Management & Revolutionary Discipline**:
 - Internally maintains the sacred record currentBarrelHolder (string)
 - When receiving YIELD requests, must verify that the request comes from the current legitimate barrel holder, preventing counter-revolutionary activities
+- Handles disconnected barrel holders by detecting reconnections and resuming workflow automatically

 **Yield Processing**:
 - After validating YIELD requests according to revolutionary principles, updates currentBarrelHolder to serve the collective